CSB/SJU Student Technology Resources

 - CSB/SJU has a Gigabit network backbone.
 This allows high availability to the data and applications on the network servers.

-- Network connections (both wired and wireless) are available in all residence hall rooms and provide connectivity to the Internet and network resources for stuent-owned PCs and Macs, 24 hours-a-day.
+- Network connections (both wired and wireless) are available in all residence hall rooms and provide connectivity to the Internet and network resources for student-owned PCs and Macs, 24 hours-a-day.